aksommerville/too-heavy/README.md

 - - [ ] Guess gamepad mapping for unknown devices.
 - - [ ] Toggle fullscreen.
 - Stretch goals, or after submission
+- - [ ] More interesting song voices.
 - - [ ] Clean up and improve minification.
 - - - [ ] Maps could probably reduce to 5/8 if we switch to a binary format and base64 it.
 Would we benefit from RLE or some other very simple compression?
 Row filtering?
 - - - [ ] Plenty of opportunity to eliminate whitespace in JS, inline constants, shorten private identifiers, etc. Or should we use an existing tool?
 They'll do it better.